Human impact on river systems: River engineering

 River engineering, a branch of civil engineering, deals with the process of planned human intervention to improve and restore rivers for human and environmental needs.
 With modern technologies, data collection and modelling, navigation can be improved, dredging reduced and new habitats can be created.
 River engineering also handles sediment and erosion control, which can be a threat to humankind by destroying infrastructure, hindering water supply and causing major river cutoffs.
 River training structures will help to modify the hydraulic flow and the sediment response of a river.

 Humans have modified the natural behavior of rivers for longer than history is recorded.
 The management of water resources, protection against floods and hydropower are not new concepts.
 Regardless, river engineering has changed in the past century because of environmental concerns.
 The available amount and type of data about rivers has increased which provides more useful information about the behaviour of rivers and their ecosystems.
 Engineering experts are able to analyse and adapt in a more environmentally conscious way.
 Renaturalisation projects raise more awareness for the environment, however, rapidly growing and urbanizing population needs to be supplied with enough water resources and hydropower energy, which calls for more sustainable solutions.

+Rivers have been straightened, narrowed, and dammed for navigation, flood control, and hydropower, but many of these structures are now being reconsidered.
+Removing aging or unsafe dams can quickly reconnect habitat, restore the movement of sand and gravel, and revive seasonal flow pulses that many species rely on.
+Studies show that channel shape and floodplain vegetation often begin to recover within a few years after removal, and migratory fish return to upstream spawning grounds once barriers are gone.
+In the United States, more than a thousand small and medium dams have already been dismantled since the 1990s, and similar projects are growing in Europe and Asia.
+While dam removal can raise short-term concerns about sediment release, careful planning and staged drawdowns usually limit impacts and support longer-term ecological gains.
+This shift reflects a wider trend: weighing energy and safety benefits against river connectivity and ecosystem health.